probotsRR/lynez/README.md

 Just click and play.
 If the ball hits the side - YOU LOSE!
 After each level, platforms are randomly generated to increase the difficulty.

+**NOTE: THE COLLISIONS ONLY WORK WHEN BALL FALLS DOWNWARDS SO AS TO AVOID IT GETTING TRAPPED**

+Best of luck🤞 ahead!

 ## Screenshots